-This then is the foundation of the conscious creation process, and more specifically of how you create your own reality intentionally.
-We will now take a look at each of these axioms in turn and how, together with the factor of time, they complete the equation of the transmutation of energy into form that is conscious creation.
+This then is the foundation of the conscious creation process, and more specifically of how you create your reality consciously, or in other words intentionally.
+We will now take a look at each of these axioms in turn and how, together with the factor of time, they complete the equation of the transmutation of 'energy' into 'form' that is conscious creation.

 Once again, the first axiom of conscious creation is that the underlying substance of the Universe is energy, or more specifically Mind or Consciousness where the terms are used interchangeably.
 It is the first of the seven Universal Laws, namely the Law of Mentalism that states everything—be it a grain of sand, a thought, or a human being—is Mind.
 You do not have a mind—your underlying essence is Mind.
 And more specifically your mind is one with the One Universal Mind of the All-Powerful Absolute.